HumanBrainProject/cortical-voluba/openshift-deployment/README.rst

 Deployment on openshift-dev.hbp.eu
 ==================================

-The deployment configuration is saved to `openshift-dev-export.yaml` by running ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm`` (`status` information is stripped manually).
+The deployment configuration is saved to `openshift-dev-export.yaml` by running ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm,horizontalpodautoscaler`` (`status` information is stripped manually).
 See https://collab.humanbrainproject.eu/#/collab/38996/nav/270508 and [hbp-spatial-backend](https://github.com/HumanBrainProject/hbp-spatial-backend/tree/master/openshift-deployment#deploying-to-production) for instructions for restoring a working deployment using this snapshot.

 For the record, here are the steps that were used to create this OpenShift project on https://openshift-dev.hbp.eu/: